 Woody Allen nowadays is as much miss as hit.
-But, this bullseye is guaranteed to hit Top 10 Films of 2013 lists.
+But, this is a bullseye.

 A searing drama delivered with a compassionate, humane touch, Blue Jasmine is exhilarating, funny and heartbreaking, instantly taking its place alongside the best of Allen’s work.

 Blanchett is Jasmine, a one-time one-percenter now on hard times after her CEO husband Hal (Baldwin) is arrested for corporate fraud.